Derna, Libya: Climate

 In winter, the city's average temperature ranges between 9 and 20 C. Summers are quite long and effectively rainless with afternoon temperatures averaging well above 27 C between June and October.

-Description
+Politics

+The entire city council of Derna were dismissed after the flooding.

+Architecture

 Derna has three main squares.
 The most popular square is the Maydan Assahabah.
 This square was always used for mass demonstrations against Libyan leader Muammar Gaddafi.
 The city is also a tourist hub due to its old city (the Medina), which is home to Islamic architecture.
-The Medina consists of a mosque, church, synagogue, many small streets, and old souqs.
-Derna's neighborhoods include Downtown (Wast Il Blaad), Al Ikweih, Al Mighar, Assahel Ashargi, Al Wadi, Bab Tobruq, Al Fitayih, and Bab Shaiha.

-Main sights

-There are many places of tourist interest, such as the Old Medina, Dark Souq, Sahaba Mosque, Attiq Mosque (42 Domes), Zuhair ibn Qa'is Mausoleum, al Kharraza, Souq al Farda and Khidra, Piazza Hamra, Piazza Derna, Maydan Al Sahhaba, Jewish Synagogue, Byzantine Church, Catholic Church, Ras Tin Beach, Piazza Attair, Ibrahim Istaa Omar, Derna Valley, Derna Waterfall, Finar Avenue, Zangat Al Bahr (Bahr Street), Omar Faiek Shennib Street, Zangat Al Hmar (Hmar Street).

-Football

-Derna is home to two main football clubs: Darnes and Al Afriqi.